nismod/energy_demand/docs/model_documentation.md

 ## 4. Dwelling Model

 A generic dwelling model is implemented in HIRE.
 Instead of modelling every individual building, a abstracted dwelling respresentation of the dwelling stock is modelled based on different simplified assumptions.
-The modelling steps are as follows for every ``region``:
+The modelling steps are as follows for every ``Region``:

 > 1. Based on base year total population and total floor area, the floor area per person is calculated (``floor_area_pp``).
   The floor area per person can be changed over the simulation period.